codeclimate/codeclimate-rubocop/config/contents/layout/line_continuation_leading_space.md

-Checks that strings broken over multiple lines (by a backslash) contain trailing spaces instead of leading spaces.
+Checks that strings broken over multiple lines (by a backslash) contain trailing spaces instead of leading spaces (default) or leading spaces instead of trailing spaces.

-### Example:
+### Example: EnforcedStyle: trailing (default)
     # bad
     'this text contains a lot of' \
     '               spaces'